Step 10: Complete Other Registrations

 1. Sign Up with WorkSafeBC: This means you let WorkSafeBC know that you're starting a business and will be hiring staff.

 2. Pay WorkSafeBC Insurance Premiums: You'll also need to pay a fee to WorkSafeBC to make sure costs are covered if someone gets hurt while working for you.
+The base rate for 2024 is 1.55% of the employers’ assessable payroll (consistent since 2018)

 Employers, regardless of size, must ensure the health and safety of their workers.
 WorkSafeBC has resources for small business owners that can quickly help you understand what is required to meet your legal obligations, including registering your business and applying for coverage, managing claims, and meeting your responsibilities for health and safety.
 Generally, you need coverage if you: